BoumOups/Forge/CONTRIBUTING.md

 Since we are in early development, bugs are expected.
 Please open an issue with:
 * Your macOS version.
 * Your compiler version (`clang --version`).
-* A minimal `forge.cpp` example that triggers the bug.
+* How to reproduce the bug.
+* Plus provide any valuable informations

 ### 2. Feature Ideas
 Want to add support for a specific package manager or compiler flag abstraction?
 Open an issue to discuss the design.
 We aim for a "C++-first" approach where the build logic is as readable as the source code.